jrargent/Tech-Blog/README.md

 WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments
 ```

+## Things I learned in this project
+- I really enjoy the backend and care not for the front-end
+  - this is evidenced by the fact that I saved all css styling until the very end
+- I gained a better understanding of the Model-View-Controller paradigm
+- I gained a better understanding of API calls